 Musical genius and pop star Prince has a signed a major deal with Warner Bros Records, the label he famously fell out with nearly 20 years ago.
-It was an infamous contentious split that resulted in Prince referring to himself as a slave and the artist formerly known as Prince as well as changing his stage name to a symbol.
+It was an infamous contentious split that resulted in changing his stage name to a symbol.

 For Prince fans worldwide, the new partnership will open a veritable goldmine.
 The surprise announcement comes just in time for this summer’s 30th Anniversary celebrations of the artist’s breakthrough album and film, Purple Rain, which were released in 1984.